-Individual positioning (not to be confused with the position on the pitch or the geographical sector of the pitch)
+Individual positioning (not to be confused with the position on the pitch or the geographical sector of the pitch).

-Individual understanding and management of the playing space (an understanding of the various types of space: open, closed, one’s own, and general space)
+Individual understanding and management of the playing space (an understanding of the various types of space: open, closed, one’s own, and general space).

-Space scanning (frequency, order, micro-scanning, scan time, scan direction, scan length)
+Space scanning (frequency, order, micro-scanning, scan time, scan direction, scan length).

 Timing (defensive timing (pressing), timing of attack (passing, dribbling)